Madd-G/InvenX-app/README.md

 ## Description

 This mobile application is built using Flutter and utilizes the GetX package for state management.
-It interacts with a MySQL database and communicates with the backend API, preferably developed using Node.js.
+It interacts with a MySQL database and communicates with the backend API.

 ## Features